 Community Cremation Services is attached to the Kurrus Funeral Home and operated by the Kurrus Family.
-All cremations will be handled by Licensed Funeral Professionals that have been certified by the Cremation Association of North America.
+All cremations will be handled by Licensed Technicians that have been certified by the Cremation Association of North America.

 Upon receiving your loved ones remains, a Stainless Steel Coin with an engraved ID number will be placed with them and remain throughout the cremation process.
 The coin is then returned with the cremated remains.